Lagos Lawn Tennis Club

 The Lagos Lawn Tennis Club (established 1895) is the oldest club in Nigeria.
-The Club which occupies approximately 14,000 square meters, is located at 12, Tafawa Balewa Square, in Lagos Island.
+The club, which occupies approximately 14,000 square meters, is located at 12 Tafawa Balewa Square in Lagos Island.

-The Lagos Lawn Tennis Club plays host to several tennis tournaments with the Governor's Cup Lagos Tennis Championship (GCLT), an annual ITF Pro-Circuit competition with $100,000 prize money, being the most reputable.
+The Lagos Lawn Tennis Club plays host to several tennis tournaments, most notably the Lagos Cup (formerly the Governor's Cup Lagos Tennis Championship).
+This annual ITF Pro-Circuit competition features a $100,000 prize pool, and remains its most prestigious event.